NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 From Neural Importance Sampling [[Müller et al. 2019]](https://tom94.net/data/publications/mueller18neural/mueller18neural-v4.pdf) and Neural Control Variates [[Müller et al. 2020]](https://tom94.net/data/publications/mueller20neural/mueller20neural.pdf).
 When the dynamic range of the encoded dimension is limited, it results in a more accurate fit than the identity encoding while not suffering from stripe artifacts like the Frequency encoding.

+For performance reasons, the encoding uses a quartic kernel rather than a Gaussian kernel to compute blob integrals.
+We measured no loss of reconstruction quality.

 ```json5
 {
 	"otype": "OneBlob", // Component type.